You would not need AMP tags for a normal website. You can have a very fast website without using AMP separate markup. –

-Google’s ambitious AMP project (October 2015) speeds up the entire mobile web.
+Google’s ambitious AMP project (begun in October 2015) speeds up the entire mobile web.
 Right!?
 It’s a WordPress speed miracle – wait!
 No it’s not.
 It’s another Google sham.
 It promises better SEO results in exchange for people surrendering control and information.
 Google’s great boon for mobile publishing fizzled.

 Google, to speed up AMP, stores publisher’s pages and serves from Google.
 When a reader clicks an AMP link, the address bar displays www.google.com instead of the publisher’s Web address.
 Oops?
 Where’d that site branding go

 Google says articles served from its Internet network is four times faster.
 That’s right.
 But developers disagree.
 Engineering or “designing in” origin optimization gives the same or even better results.
 That’s right.
 It appears Google has a hidden agenda not-so related to speed.
 That’s their mask.

 What do these wonderful plugins claim?